-Provide a forum, discuss issues, identify priorities and urge constructive outcomes with regard to education and workforce–related matters and to foster broader community understanding and engagement in these matters.
+Provide a forum, discuss issues, identify priorities, and urge constructive outcomes with regard to education and workforce–related matters and foster broader community understanding and engagement in these matters.

 Support local educational initiatives through collaboration